rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 structure---returning to Scripture as the standard that tests experience, not experience as the authority that overrides Scripture.

+John commands:

-John commands: "Test the spirits to see whether they are from God" (1 John 4:1).
+> "Test the spirits to see whether they are from God" (1 John 4:1).

 Examine spiritual experiences against revealed truth.

+Paul commands:

-Paul commands: "Test everything; hold fast what is good" (1 Thessalonians 5:21).
+> "Test everything; hold fast what is good" (1 Thessalonians 5:21).

 Scripture is the standard by which all claims---including experiential claims---must be evaluated.

-But you've inverted this.
-Your experience became the standard by which you evaluated Scripture's warnings.
-When Hebrews warned about falling away, your manifestation overrode its testimony.
-When Jesus warned about prophesying in his name while unknown, your tongues silenced his warning.

 Experience was never meant to validate theology.
 Scripture defines status.
 Experience must submit to biblical authority.